go-aah/docs/session.md

   * HMAC Signed session data
   * AES Encrypted session data

-Out-of-the-box aah framework provides `Cookie` and `File` as a Session Store to persist encoded session data.
-Also it provides extensible `session.Storer` for adapting a other storages like Key-Value Database, NoSQL Database, and RDBMS.
+Out-of-the-box aah framework provides `Cookie` and `File` as a Session Store to persist encrypted session data.
+Also it provides extensible interface `session.Storer` for adapting other storage types; like Key-Value Database, NoSQL Database, and RDBMS.
 For implementation sample please refer `session.FileStore`; it's very easy.

 Non-cookie store session data is maintained via store interface.
-Only `Session ID` is transmitted over the wire in the Cookie.
+Only `Session ID` is transmitted over the wire via Cookie.

 If you would like to store custom types in session then Register your custom types using `gob.Register(...)`.